avaje-common/avaje-runnable-war/README.md

 It puts in a manifest entry to the avaje-jetty-runner RunWar.main() method.

 Assumes logback is used for logging.

+Version 2.1.1 introduces support for Websockets by adding the appropriate additional jetty dependencies.

 3. Run the war